-The Company currently uses U.S. dollar as the functional currency for all its entities, except for entities in the PRC, which adopt RMB as the functional currency, and BeyondSpring Australia, which adopts the Australian dollar as the functional currency.
+The Company currently uses the U.S. dollar as the functional currency for all its entities, except for entities in the PRC, which adopt the RMB as their functional currency, and BeyondSpring Australia, which adopts the Australian dollar as the functional currency.
 The determination of the respective functional currency is based on the criteria of ASC 830, Foreign Currency Matters.
 The Company uses the U.S. dollar as its reporting currency.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) FOR THE YEARS ENDED DECEMBER 31, 2019, 2018 AND 2017 (Amounts in thousands of U.S. Dollars ("\$") and Renminbi ("RMB"), except for number of shares and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) FOR THE YEARS ENDED DECEMBER 31, 2020, 2019 AND 2018 (Amounts in thousands of U.S. Dollars ("\$") and Renminbi ("RMB"), except for number of shares and per share data)